 Unlike starter soil, rockwool has no nutrients in the medium whatsoever.
 You have to add the nutrients.
 To do this you should supplement the water you use with nutrients to make it 300 ppm.
 300 ppm is the ideal amount of nutrients for seeds and seedlings.

 Rockwool cubes have pre-drilled holes where you set the seed.
 Try to place the tap root facing down into the hole because it will be hard to reposition the seed after the taproot gets long.
-Use tweezers and a chopstick to help you set the seed.
-Act very gentle.

 After your seeds have been transplanted in Rockwool, put them in a sealed tupperware container with a heat mat underneath until the sprouts emerge.
 It should take around 48 hours to get sprouts.
 Once you have sprouts, remove the cubes from the tupperware container and put them under fluorescent lights.